24 January 2019

 It is recommended as a first step patients see their usual treating doctor, GP or specialist.

-Please note: this needs to be an Australian-registered medical practitioner with appropriate qualifications and/or expertise for the condition requiring treatment e.g. for a patient suffering from Chronic pain, generally only a specialist or GP with expertise in treating this condition can make an application.
+Please note: this needs to be an Australian-registered medical practitioner with appropriate qualifications and/or expertise for the condition requiring treatment e.g. for a patient suffering from Chronic pain, in most states your GP or specialist with expertise in treating this condition can make an application.

 Your current treating medical practitioner should have a good understanding of your medical conditions AND access to your medical records (these records may need to be submitted if an application is made to the TGA).